loydvalp/supervised-machine-learning/README.md

 Using the Easy Ensemble AdaBoost Classifier.
 The balanced accuracy score was 0.93.
 For the confusion_matrix table, true positive= 93, false negative= 8, false positive= 983, and true negative= 16,121.
 The precision finding for low_risk applicants is 100% unlike high_risk applicants which is 9%.
 The average recall is 0.94.
 See table below for classification_report_imbalanced.

 ![](images/EasyEnsembleClassifier.PNG)

+### Conclusion

+The most important factor is the recall score for the model since we are trying to find the high-risk loan applicants.
+The lower recall for high-risk applicants is reflected in the dropped F1 score.
+In comparison of precision, all the model are predicting low risk applications perfectly.
+Combination Sampling had the highest recall.
+Out of these 4 four models, SMOTE Oversampling a slightly higher average recall than the rest.
+However, predicting high risk was terrible for these model.

+The Easy Ensemble Adaboost method had a better performance compared to the prior model.
+The precision and recall for high-resk applicants was 9% and 92%.
+The balanced accuracy score was 93%.